 The Analysis tab is fantastic for solopreneurs who want a little more automation and aggregation to their analytics.
 In other words, instead of sifting through your past posts one at a time, the Analysis tab shows you graphs and reports that summarize that data.

 There’s a graph at the top that shows you how many posts per day were posted for that social profile (through Buffer), and how many clicks those posts got.
 It takes just seconds to see what your best (and worst) days of the month were.

 Below that, you’ll find a table display of all of your posts which you can easily sort by whatever social signals are supported by that profile.
 Want to find which tweets got the most retweets?
 The Analytics tab will tell you.

 With this data available, you can get into far more granular detail about how your posts performed over the past month, and more easily determine which styles and content should be replicated in the future.

-It will take a while for Buffer to download and process all of the data from your respective social profiles, so give it some time after you upgrade before you try and get any real Insights.
-But one of the really valuable aspects is the tracking of follower growth for all of your connected profiles in one place.
+One of the really valuable aspects is the tracking of follower growth for all of your connected profiles in one place.
 No other tool provides that.